Why I Won't be Playing the New Demon's Souls

 It was reminiscent of the experience kids had before the internet.
 I distinctly recall sharing tips on how to perform Fatalities in Mortal Kombat or how to unlock special paths in Super Mario World with my friends.
 That information was still something that could be discovered in a magazine, but it was not easily available.
 Demon’s Souls mysterious nature with its information and the fact that it wasn’t a franchise that had pages of data available on the internet recreated this nostalgic, child-like experience that many games didn’t have in 2009.

 In fact, most games were determined to keep their players informed at all times.
 There were “follow” icons above important NPCs.
-There were minimaps.
+There were mini-maps.
 There were compass points that would highlight the path to take to the next objective.
 There were screen tips and cut-scenes that would make sure you were always headed in the right direction.
 Developers didn’t want their players to get lost or miss anything they had created for their games.
-While this likely reduced frustration for most players, it also made the experiences very stale and similar.
-Demon’s Souls respected players enough to force them to think for themselves and discover things on their own.
+While this likely reduced frustration for most players, it also made some experiences very stale and similar.
+Demon’s Souls respected players enough to force them to think for themselves and find things on their own.
 This gave the sense of discovery an extra sensation of glorious satisfaction.
-When you completed an area, you could revel in the fact that you did it without the help or guidance of an omnipotent developer.
+When you complete an area, you can revel in the fact that you did it without the help or guidance of an omnipotent developer.
 Then, when you went through the game again and found an area you had completely skipped the last time, that sense of discovery could wash over you, despite having completed the game’s story.
 Not many other games at the time were willing to hide entire areas of a map or let players figure things out on their own in such a way.

 05.jpg

 Dark Souls would inevitably come out and have a similar experience because the developers intentionally withheld information leading up to its release.
 However, it was a game that was so successful that, by the time Dark Souls II came out, that feeling was quickly disappearing.
 The new Demon’s Souls, beautiful as it looks, cannot capture that experience—I don’t think that’s the developers’ intention, anyway.
-Without that specific experience I had with the original, what benefit would I have by playing a new version of the same game?
+Without that specific experience, I had with the original, what benefit would I have by playing a new version of the same game?
 This leads me to my two other points.

 This is Not Shadow of the Colossus

 The first game that introduced me to Bluepoint was their remaster of Shadow of the Colossus.
 SotC was another classic game that I really enjoyed back when it came out.
 It had already been remastered once, but with only some minor touches; nothing substantial was changed.
-When Bluepoint got a chance to work on it, the quality of the presentation was incredibly better.
+When Bluepoint got a chance to work on it, the quality of the presentation was incredibly good.
 Everything performed extremely well, even in the most intense moments.
 The textures were all brilliantly detailed.
 The individual bosses looked incredible.
 I could tell that the developers at Bluepoint had a loving appreciation of SotC.
-It was clear that they put a great deal of effort into keeping the gameplay of the original, while doing what they could to make the game look better than it ever did.
+It was clear that they put a great deal of effort into keeping the gameplay of the original while doing what they could to make the game look better than it ever did.

 sotc.jpg

 From what I can tell with Demon’s Souls, they’ve taken a pretty similar approach.
 There’s nothing wrong with that.
 I wouldn’t want them to completely change the way the game is played when it’s presented as a remaster.
 However, there have been five similar games that From Software has made since the original release of Demon’s Souls.
 While Shadow of the Colossus was something that you could miss if it was never remastered, the gameplay of Demon’s Souls has been duplicated many times since its release.
-In fact, you might say it had been improved since then…
+In fact, you might say it has been improved since then…

 08.jpg